Apostolique/Apos.Shapes/docs/blur/README.md

 ![The same blurred circle at two zoom levels, the blur scaling with the shape](world-space.png)

 Zooming in on a blurred shape magnifies its blur along with it, the way zooming into a photograph magnifies everything in it.
-If you want a soft edge that stays a fixed number of pixels wide instead, that is `aaSize`, not this.
+If you want a soft edge that stays a fixed number of pixels wide instead, that's what `aaSize` is for.

 A blur under half a pixel can't be resolved, so it's raised to half a pixel and drawn as anti-aliasing.
 Blurred shapes never alias, however far out you zoom.